 Problems with pellet grills and smokers

 One of the most prevalent issues with pellet grills and smokers is abnormal temperature changes.
-Grills, for example, can occasionally drop to 200°F and then rapidly rise to 325°F. People frequently believe they are dealing with a mechanical problem and that the RTD or controller must be replaced.
+Grills, for example, can occasionally drop to 200°F and rapidly rise to 325°F. People frequently believe they are dealing with a mechanical problem and that the RTD or controller must be replaced.
 However, most of the time, the problem is straightforward and has a straightforward remedy.

 Pellets for heating vs. Pellets for smoking